jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

    There should have been cause for great celebration with Linux and GNU coming together.
 The FSF saw this as a victory for GNU and began calling the system GNU/Linux hoping that the FSF and free software would get the recognition it deserved.
 But Linus Torvalds didn't see it that way.
 He has a unique personality--perhaps a bit arrogant.
 He just ignored the FSF's requests and people referred to what should have been GNU/Linux as just Linus, leaving the GNU part out even though all of their tooling is what made Linux possible.
 This is a spot of contention with the FSF.

-  Linux Kernel unique attributes recap
+  Linux Kernel unique attributes recap:

   * Developed to solve one person's problem of wanting his own Unix liek OS
   * Released often